AndersFluur/LinkPlayApi/README.md

 the URinterface:
 http://$ReceiverIpAddress/httpapi.asp?command=IOSimuPullUp:%d

-- Description: Allows management forced the GPIO
+- Description: Allows management of the GPIO

 - 0: nReload not recommended, Generally used for WPS and factory reset
 - 11: GPIO_nReady (only A02)